AfeezTheAnalyst/House-Sales-Analysis/README.md

 ## Skills & Concepts Demonstrated
 1. __Filters__
    i.
-Calendar widget (Including dropdown menu by month) ii.
+Calendar widget (Including dropdown menu by month)
+   ii.
 Sliders (Year Built, Square living, and Square lot)
 2. __Visuals__
    i.
-Line Chart (With average house price) ii.
-Map (Average Price by on area) iii.
-Histograms (Distributions of Bedrooms, Bathrooms, and House Prices) iv.
+Line Chart (With average house prices)
+   ii.
+Map (Average Price by on area)
+   iii.
+Histograms (Distributions of Bedrooms, Bathrooms, and House Prices)
+   iv.
 Heatmap (Compares View and Condition)
 3. __Dashboard__

+## Problem Statement
+1. What is the average house price on month and daily daily basis?
+2. Which area in Washington recorded the highest average sale price in 2014 and 2015
+3. What is the distribution of bedroom, bathroom in the month of January 2015?
+4. What is the relationship between View and Condition of the house?
+Does it have an impact on the price of the property?

+## Data Modelling
+This is single file and it contains all necessary variables needed to analyze the data.
+In other word, this is our fact table.